leggetter/realtime-app-dev-tips/slides.md

 ```
 ]

+???

+Once you've applied the queries or transformations you should only send the data to the client that it needs and is going to use.

 ---

-class: top
+class: top bg-pink

-## Send an initial image, then changes
+## <span class="tip-label"></span> Send an initial image, then changes

 * Maintain an image of the current state of data
 * Only send data that changes